 Other income (expense) includes interest income, interest expense, investment gains and losses, foreign currency transaction gains and losses and disposal of fixed assets.
 We generate interest income by investing in time deposits, money market instruments, short-term investments and long-term investments.
-The functional currencies of our subsidiaries are their local currencies, except for Hungary which operates in the euro.
-Foreign currency gains and losses are generated primarily by fluctuations of the Indian rupee, Sri Lankan rupee, Swedish Krona ("SEK"), euro and U.K. pound sterling against the U.S. dollar on intercompany transactions.
+The functional currencies of our subsidiaries are their local currencies, except for Hungary which operates in the euro and certain Netherlands entities which operate in the U.S. dollar.
+Foreign currency gains and losses are generated primarily by fluctuations of the Indian rupee, Sri Lankan rupee, Swedish Krona ("SEK"), euro, U.K. pound sterling and the Singapore dollar, against the U.S. dollar on intercompany transactions.
+This includes fluctuations on an Indian rupee denominated intercompany note in a U.S. dollar functional currency entity in the Netherlands that was put in place as part of the structuring of the Polaris acquisition.
+At March 31, 2016, the approximate value of the intercompany note was \$205,026 (Indian rupee 13,600,000).
 We place our cash in liquid investments at highly-rated financial institutions based on our investment policy approved by our audit committee and board of directors.
 We believe that our credit policies reflect normal industry terms and business risk.